-The Bill adds new section 789B to the Police Powers and Responsibilities Act 2000, which limits the right to privacy and reputation to the extent that it empowers a police officer who reasonably suspects that the card holder card has been charged with a disqualifying offence or is a disqualified person to require the person to give their clearance card to the officer.
+The Bill adds new section 789B to the PPR Act, which limits the right to privacy and reputation to the extent that it empowers a police officer who knows, or reasonably suspects, that the clearance holder card has been charged with a disqualifying offence or is a disqualified person, to require the person to give their clearance card to the officer.
 The amendment creates an offence for failing to comply with a police officer's request.
 A clearance card is taken to be evidence of a person holding a clearance and thus their ability to continue certain employment (clause 14, new section 205 of the DSA).

 This engages with the right to privacy and reputation in two ways.
 Firstly, the confiscation power engages the person's privacy due to the types of information held on that clearance card, which include a person's photo identification and name.
-Secondly it engages the person's reputation due to the link between the holding of a clearance card and participating in certain employment.
+Secondly it engages the person's reputation by removing the ability for the person to participate in certain employment by virtue of holding a clearance card.